Level of Care (LOC) and Specialized Care Increment (SCI) Rate Determinations / Re-determinations

 The SCI rate is given when RPs assume additional responsibilities due to the child/youth/NMD’s unique needs as determined through an LOC/SCI assessment.

-Every child/youth/NMD who receives an LOC rate determination will also be assessed for an SCI rate, concurrently.
-If applicable, the SCI rate will be paid retroactively to the date of placement in an approved home.
+Every child/youth/NMD who receives an LOC rate determination or re-determination will also be assessed for an SCI rate, concurrently.

-For redetermination requests, every child/youth/NMD who receives an LOC rate redetermination will also be assessed for an SCI rate, concurrently.
-If applicable, the SCI rate will be paid retroactively to the date the child’s condition/care needs met the criteria for the new rate (or the date of RFA approval, whichever date is later), even if that date precedes the date of the redetermination request, CSWs shall not delay submitting a redetermination request.
+If applicable, the SCI rate will be paid retroactively to the date the child’s condition/care needs met the criteria for the new rate (or the date of Resource Family Approval (RFA) approval, whichever date is later), even if that date precedes the date of the redetermination request, CSWs shall not delay submitting a redetermination request.

 • If it is determined that the SCI rate criteria is met, the RP will receive an SCI rate in addition to the LOC rate.